atul-yadav-git/Learn_DevOps_Together/Terraform/Scenario_Based_Challenges/README.md

 ## License 📝

--  This repository is licensed under the [MIT License](LICENSE).
+-  This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
--  Feel free to use, modify, and distribute the contents for educational purposes.
+-  You are free to use, modify, and distribute the contents for educational purposes.